cidmiranda/ai-finance-agent/README.md

 # AI Finance Agent

 An AI-powered financial reconciliation agent built with LangGraph, FastAPI, and the Anthropic Claude API.
-The agent receives financial balances from multiple sources, detects discrepancies, classifies risk, and determines whether human approval is required.
+The agent uses Claude's tool calling to fetch financial balances from multiple sources, detects discrepancies, classifies risk, and determines whether human approval is required.

 ## What it does

-1. Receives exchange and blockchain balances
+1. Invokes Claude 3.5 Sonnet with bound finance tools
+2. Claude calls `get_exchange_balance` and `get_blockchain_balance` via tool use
-2. Computes the discrepancy between sources
+3. Computes the discrepancy between sources
-3. Classifies risk level (`low` / `medium` / `high`)
+4. Classifies risk level (`low` / `medium` / `high`)
-4. Decides whether human approval is needed
+5. Decides whether human approval is needed
-5. Returns a structured JSON result
+6. Returns a structured JSON result

 ## Stack